section-engineering-education/engineering-education/content/articles/Developing-simple-Blockchain-app-In-flutter/index.md

 ### Introduction

- A flutter application is a  mobile app created using the flutter framework that runs on both iOS and Android.
+ A flutter application is a crossplatform app created using the flutter framework that runs on both iOS and Android.
 Flutter uses Google's Skia library to draw widgets in UIs, which gives it high performance.
 Flutter is an advanced framework that allows for fast prototyping and amazing perfomance.

 We will be using the blockchain library to create a simple application that will allow users to create and manage their blockchain.